SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/assign-collector-ingest-budget.md

 ![assign to a budget dropdown option.png](/img/ingestion-volume/assign-budget-dropdown-option.png)

-The drop-down displays your ingest budgets in the following format:
+The dropdown displays your ingest budgets in the following format:

 ```
 <budget name> (<field value>) (<allocated capacity>)